byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 4. All identification of the module by TridyDB for queries must be done using tags located inside the tags array.
 TridyDB will not consider anything else.
 5. A module may have zero to many tags, as an array of strings.
 6. Tags have no requirements to be unique, but they may be made unique by design.
-7. Tags are strings that may *only* contain lowercase letters, uppercase letters, numbers, dashes, underscores, or periods.
+7. Tags are strings that may *only* contain lowercase letters, uppercase letters, numbers, dashes, plus signs, underscores, or periods.
 8. *All* data that is organized in an arbitrary fashion must be stored under the free data structure.
 This should include an application's usable data.
 9. There are no rules for how the free data structure should be composed, and it can be a primitive type, an array type, a mapped type, or any combination of all three.
 It is an application's job to control the schema or format of it.
 10. *All* modules which are nested under the current module must be stored under the tree data structure, which must itself be an array.